moggers87/apricots/README.md

 ------

 The game is still under development.
 Apricots-0.2.6 is a beta release using the SDL library.
 Despite this, it is highly playable.
-Please mail apricots@fishies.org.uk any bug reports, upgrades or comments.
+Please open a Github issue to report bugs, feature requests, or comments.

 C++ Compilers
 -------------